 ProfessionalsNicholas P. Groombridge

 A partner in the Litigation Department at Paul, Weiss, Rifkind, Wharton & Garrison LLP, Nicholas Groombridge focuses exclusively on intellectual property litigation matters.
-Over the past 25 years, Nick has been extensively involved in all aspects of patent litigation, including trials (both bench and jury).
-He has been lead counsel in numerous patent infringement actions in federal district courts and has successfully argued many cases in the Court of Appeals for the Federal Circuit.
+Over the past 30 years, Nick has been extensively involved in all aspects of patent litigation, including trials (both bench and jury).
+He has been lead counsel in over 150 patent infringement actions in federal district courts and has successfully argued more than 30 cases in the Court of Appeals for the Federal Circuit.

 Nick has received many professional accolades.
 He is ranked in Chambers Global and Chambers USA as a Band 1 practitioner for Intellectual Property: Patent.
 Chambers describes him as “an incredibly good trial attorney who takes the time to master every detail of a case and dominates the courtroom with his knowledge of both the law and the facts.”
 The Legal 500 has described him as “a top-notch patent trial lawyer” and “an excellent strategic adviser,” who has “a unique understanding of the way people think and an ability to get a message across.”
 He has been named a “National Litigation Star” for Intellectual Property by Benchmark Litigation, one of the Lawdragon “500 Leading Lawyers in America,” “Outstanding IP Litigator” by Managing Intellectual Property and an expert in patent law in the Guide to the World’s Leading Patent Practitioners and The Best Lawyers in America.

 Nick is active in several professional societies including the Federal Circuit Bar Association, of which he is a past president.